pingcap/docs/tiup/tiup-component-cluster-disable.md

 > **Note:**
 >
-> If the `-N, --node` are specified at the same time, the auto-enabling of services in their intersection is disabled.
+> If the `-N, --node` option is specified at the same time, the auto-enabling of services in their intersection is disabled.

 ### -h, --help